IIT Madras: Academics

-IIT Madras offers undergraduate, postgraduate and research degrees across 17 disciplines in Engineering, Science, Humanities and Management.
-About 600 faculty belonging to science and engineering departments and centres of the Institute are engaged in teaching, research and industrial consultancy.
+IIT Madras offers undergraduate, postgraduate and research degrees across 18 disciplines in Engineering, Science, Humanities and Management.
+About 600 faculty belonging to science and engineering departments and centres of the institute are engaged in teaching, research and industrial consultancy.

-The institute has 16 academic departments and advanced research centres across disciplines of engineering and pure sciences, with nearly 100 laboratories.
+The institute has 18 academic departments and advanced research centres across disciplines of engineering and pure sciences, with nearly 100 laboratories.
 The academic calendar is organised around the semester.
 Each semester provides a minimum of seventy days of instruction in English.
-Students are evaluated on a continuous basis throughout the semester.
-Evaluation is done by the faculty, a consequence of the autonomous status granted to the institute.
-Research work is evaluated on the basis of the review thesis by peer examiners both from within the country and abroad.
-Ordinances that govern the academic programme of study are prepared by the Senate, the highest academic body within the institute.
+Students are evaluated continuously throughout the semester.
+The faculty does evaluation, a consequence of the autonomous status granted to the institute.
+Research work is evaluated based on the review thesis by peer examiners, both from within the country and abroad.
+The Senate, the highest academic body within the institute prepare ordinances that govern the academic programme of study.

-IITM is also gearing up to launch a new and completely online BEd degree programme in Maths and Computing to improve maths teaching in schools, as said by the Director at the G20 seminar at IIT Madras.
+IITM is also gearing up to launch a new and completely online BEd degree programme in Maths and Computing to improve maths teaching in schools, as said by the director at the G20 seminar at IIT Madras.